pingidentity/terraform-provider-pingdirectory/docs/resources/monitor_provider.md

 - `enabled` (Boolean) Indicates whether the Monitor Provider is enabled for use.
 - `id` (String) Name of this object.
 - `type` (String) The type of Monitor Provider resource.
-Options are ['general', 'memory-usage', 'stack-trace', 'disk-space-usage', 'system-info', 'custom', 'active-operations', 'ssl-context', 'client-connection', 'version', 'host-system', 'third-party']
+Options are ['memory-usage', 'stack-trace', 'encryption-settings-database-accessibility', 'custom', 'active-operations', 'ssl-context', 'version', 'host-system', 'general', 'disk-space-usage', 'system-info', 'client-connection', 'third-party']

 ### Optional

+- `check_frequency` (String) The frequency with which this monitor provider should confirm the ability to access the server's encryption settings database.
 - `description` (String) A description for this Monitor Provider
 - `extension_argument` (Set of String) The set of arguments used to customize the behavior for the Third Party Monitor Provider.
 Each configuration property should be given in the form 'name=value'.
 - `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party Monitor Provider.
+- `prolonged_outage_behavior` (String) The behavior that the server should exhibit after a prolonged period of time when the encryption settings database remains unreadable.
+- `prolonged_outage_duration` (String) The minimum length of time that an outage should persist before it is considered a prolonged outage.
+If an outage lasts at least as long as this duration, then the server will take the action indicated by the prolonged-outage-behavior property.

 ### Read-Only